 Pg 84: “What took place at that moment was this: I had a past, I had a future, and I was moving out of one into the other by walking briskly down the steps.
 At a certain moment someone put a hand on my shoulder and said 'Stop, give me your papers.'
 At that moment several things happened.
 For one thing, I began to think very quickly, feel very intensely, and to be aware of the whole situation with a relief and a colorfulness which I had never before perceived on the last steps of Metro Etoile.
 “What I perceived at once, and what I understood gradually, is that you have a future only to the extent to which you can foresee a minute before it happens, or an inch before you reach it, what will come next-i.e. nothing is coming next because you have no idea of what could come I discovered that I was pressed into the present moment, and all my past, that is, all the things that could be, were condensed in the present moment with an intensity, a colorfulness that was extremely exhilarating and which allowed me eventually to get away!”

 Christopher:

+St Augustine’s Confessions Book XI para 17 & 38

 Pg 85: What can we do?